-Existing primary schools in the area surrounding Toton and Chetwynd Barracks are at capacity.
+5.10 Existing primary schools in the area surrounding Toton and Chetwynd Barracks are at capacity.
 New schools will therefore need to be provided as part of the development.
 The overall capacity of the two sites (for some 4,500 new homes) will create a demand for two new primary schools: one at Toton and one at Chetwynd Barracks.
 The primary schools will need to be delivered at the rate required to meet the need for school places arising from the new homes, with each meeting demand arising across both sites.
+Developers will need to provide land and/or contributions for new schools within the sites

-Work to-date suggests one primary school will be required within the current plan period to 2028, when it is expected that up to 1,300 homes will be built across the two sites.
+5.11 Work to-date suggests one primary school will be required within the current plan period to 2028, when it is expected that up to 1,300 homes will be built across the two sites.
 It is expected that the first phase of development delivered across the two sites will be at Chetwynd Barracks and therefore this development should contain the first primary school delivered across the two sites.
 Based on the technical work undertaken in support of this Masterplan, the first primary school could be located in the Chetwynd East or Chetwynd West character areas.
 As part of any planning application, an assessment should be undertaken of the suitability and deliverability of locating the school in both character areas.
-The assessment should consider which location will result in the best place-making outcomes, ensuring that the facilities can be accessed safely by residents of new properties and the existing surrounding communities.
+The assessment should consider which location will result in the best place-making outcomes. ensuring that the facilities can be accessed safely by residents of new properties and the existing surrounding communities.
 Given the constraints in existing local primary schools, the first primary school will need to be capable of use from the occupation of the first new homes.

-The preferred location for the second primary school is within the Toton North character area.
+5.12 The preferred location for the second primary school is within the Toton North character area.
 This will be required beyond the end of the current plan period to 2028.
 It will need to be delivered at a rate to meet the need for school places arising from new homes, once the first primary school is at capacity.

-Modelling and forecasting is currently being updated by the Local Education Authority to establish the capacity of existing secondary schools in the Broxtowe South School Planning Area.
-It is therefore not yet known whether they can accommodate the pupil yield from the new development.
+5.13 Modelling and forecasting by the Local Education Authority has established that new secondary school provision will be required to accommodate the number of pupils from the new development.
+A range of options will therefore need to be considered, including the potential expansion of existing secondary schools or new provision.
+Further discussions should be undertaken with the Local Education Authority when planning applications are brought forward, including the need to provide developer contributions.
+Future secondary provision across the whole Broxtowe South school planning area will also be considered as part of the Greater Nottingham Strategic Plan and Part 2 Local Plan review.
 Various options will therefore need to be considered, including the potential expansion of existing secondary schools or new provision within the masterplan area itself.
 Further discussions should be undertaken with the Local Education Authority when planning applications are brought forward, including the need to provide developer contributions.